SafeFlowMatcher: Safe and Fast Planning using Flow Matching with Control Barrier Functions: Experiments

 \subsection{Generalization to High-Dimensional Robotic Tasks}

-We assess generalization to high-dimensional control on Walker2D and Hopper.
-Across both tasks, SafeFlowMatcher attains the highest score while maintaining $\,\text{BS}\!\ge\!0\,$, indicating that the prediction–correction design scales beyond static maze navigation.
+We evaluate the generalization capability of SafeFlowMatcher on high-dimensional robotic tasks, including two locomotion environments (Walker2D and Hopper) and a robot manipulation task (Block Stacking).
+Across all three tasks, SafeFlowMatcher attains the highest score while maintaining $\,\text{BS}\!\ge\!0\,$, indicating that the PC integrator scales beyond static maze navigation.
+The detailed comparison across locomotion and manipulation tasks is summarized in Table~\ref{tab:robot_results}.
 Note that the BS metric here is reported in a different way than in Table~\ref{tab:performance_comparison}; here, BS is a binary indicator (yes or no) of whether safety is guaranteed ($\geq 0$) or not ($<0$).
-We only compared methods that directly incorporate safety guarantees, hence BS$\geq 0$ is true for all of them, but this is not true of the other baselines we've considered so far (see Table~\ref{tab:performance_comparison}).
-Due to space limitations, we defer all details on the experiment setup and additional algorithmic modifications to Appendix~\ref{appendix:experimental_setup}.